Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “You weren’t hiding very well,” Wei Wuxian replied.

 “Neither were you.
 I’ve spent so long studying you, learning you.
 Those idiots in Lanling in Yunmeng—” Xue Yang spat the words out as if they were poison, “—they never knew you.
 Not like I do.
-I could tell at a glance who you were, and the moment I heard that Jiang Yanli and her son had been sighted in Qinghe in company of Lan Wangji and an omega cultivator…”
+I could tell at a glance who you were, and the moment I heard that Jiang Yanli and her son had been sighted in Qinghe in the company of Lan Wangji and a kunze cultivator…”

 He took a step forward.
 His crazed eyes caught the setting light of day and glowed redly.